ibm-cloud-docs/containers/cs_annotations.md

   <tr>
   <td><a href="#proxy-connect-timeout">Custom connect-timeouts and read-timeouts</a></td>
   <td><code>proxy-connect-timeout</code></td>
-  <td>Adjust the time that the application load balancer waits to connect to and read from the back-end app before the back-end app is considered unavailable.</td>
+  <td>Set the time that the application load balancer waits to connect to and read from the back-end app before the back-end app is considered unavailable.</td>
   </tr>
   <tr>
   <td><a href="#keepalive-requests">Keepalive requests</a></td>